Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample02_Serialization.md

 }
 ```

-The following is a sample implementation using `Newtonsoft.Json.Schema`:
+The following is a sample implementation:

 **This is for illustration only**
 ```C#